RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch10-data-quality.md

 While O’neil does not suggest we go back to the way banking was handled prior to the use of algorithms, she does recognize how e-scores are contaminating financing opportunities for those with lower credit scores.

+Key Take-Aways

+While automated data collection used for consumer profiling and customer creditworthiness has expanded greatly, it is not a perfect system and does not provide equal opportunity for everyone.

+Discussion Questions

+Where should fine-tuning the algorithms used in machine apps begin?
+Knowing there is inevitably inaccurate data, how do we get the statistical data to the best point possible?

 ## References